-- 2.4.1 The Environmental Services Association (ESA) is the trade association representing the UK's resource and waste management industry, which is leading the transformation of how the UK's waste is managed.
-The ESA Report warns of 6 million tonne per annum gap for waste infrastructure in the UK by 2030.
-National Infrastructure Assessment; series of recommendations to help put in place the right infrastructure for the transition to a more circular economy. - 2.4.2 Viridor is a waste and recycling firm in the UK and the company has consistently emphasised the significant gap between current capacity and the demand for energy recovery facilities, to deal with the UK's non-recyclable waste streams.
-Viridor analysis predicted a 7.5 million tone shortfall of UK residual waste capacity by 2030; highlighting the need for a firm focus on post-Brexit UK infrastructure investment in line with the Government's industrial energy strategies. - 2.4.3 However, it is important to acknowledge counter views.
-Eunomia's 11th edition of the Residual Waste Infrastructure Review examines the implications of Brexit uncertainties for residual waste treatment in the UK.
-Under a high recycling scenario (soft Brexit) the UK's supply capacity will exceed the available quantity of residual waste.
-Brexit may be exporting RDF less financially attractive, but the surplus treatment capacity amongst the EU Member States to which the UK currently exports, appears to grow as the whole "Northern Cluster" of countries moves towards over capacity by 2026. - 2.4.4 The Waste Flow detailed in Plate 2.1 (Tolvik 2017a) provides a representation of
+- 2.4.1 The UK's total waste arisings are made up of Local Authority Collected Waste (LACW) and private sector commercial and industrial (C&I) waste.
+Of this waste, a proportion is recycled or requires special treatment for disposal.
+The remainder is termed 'residual waste', and a proportion of this waste has a sufficient calorific value for use as refuse derived fuel (RDF). - 2.4.2 RDF would be sourced for the proposed Facility from the residual waste element (non-recyclable) from materials recycling facilities (MRFs).
+This represent a 13.6 million tonne (Mt) waste market, of which 3.5 Mt is exported from the UK and the majority of the remainder is landfilled.
+The Facility would therefore contribute to the reduction in the export of waste from the UK and associated emissions; and divert material from landfill.
+There are nine counties which already have no landfill capacity and five English regions are set to run out within the next 10 years (Biffa, 2017).
+Furthermore, recovery of energy from residual waste is a preferential option on the waste hierarchy compared to landfill; and managing the UK waste within the UK, rather than exporting it, promotes the proximity principle at a national scale. - 2.4.3 The Environmental Services Association (ESA) is the trade association representing the UK's resource and waste management industry, which is leading the transformation of how the UK's waste is managed.
+The ESA Report 'UK Residual Waste: 2030 Market Review' (Tolvik, 2017a) warns of a six million tonne per annum gap for waste infrastructure in the UK by 2030.
+National Infrastructure Assessment; series of recommendations to help put in place the right infrastructure for the transition to a more circular economy. - 2.4.4 Viridor is a waste and recycling firm in the UK and the company has consistently emphasised the significant gap between current capacity and the demand for energy recovery facilities, to deal with the UK's non-recyclable waste streams.
+Viridor analysis predicted a 7.5 million tone shortfall of UK residual waste capacity by 2030; highlighting the need for a firm focus on post-Brexit UK infrastructure investment in line with the Government's industrial energy strategies. - 2.4.5 However, it is important to acknowledge counter views.
+Eunomia's 12th edition of the Residual Waste Infrastructure Review (Eunomia, 2017) forecasts that the UK's supply of treatment capacity will exceed the available quantity of residual waste in 2020/21.
+If all facilities were to operate at full capacity, together they would limit the UK's recycling rate to no more than 63 %.

-UK Waste Arisings & flow of waste for treatment/disposal of residual waste in the UK.
+2.4.6 The Waste Flow detailed in Plate 2-1 (Tolvik, 2017b) provides a representation of UK waste arisings and flow of waste for treatment/disposal of residual waste in the UK.
 This presents a picture of the need of this type of Facility for residual waste management.

-Plate 2.1 UK Residual Waste Flow Source: Tolvik Analysis 2017
+Plate 2-1 UK Residual Waste Flow.
+Source: Tolvik Analysis (2017)